awsdocs/amazon-mwaa-user-guide/doc_source/samples-secrets-manager.md

 # Using a secret key in AWS Secrets Manager for an Apache Airflow connection<a name="samples-secrets-manager"></a>

 The following sample calls AWS Secrets Manager to get a secret key for an Apache Airflow connection on Amazon Managed Workflows for Apache Airflow \(MWAA\)\.
-It assumes you've completed the steps in [Configuring an Apache Airflow connection using a Secrets Manager secret key](connections-secrets-manager.md)\.
+It assumes you've completed the steps in [Configuring an Apache Airflow connection using a Secrets Manager secret](connections-secrets-manager.md)\.

 **Topics**
 + [Version](#samples-secrets-manager-version)